 Wichita is served by Greyhound Bus Lines, the nation's main inter-city (city-to-city) passenger bus service.
 Greyhound is a commercial entity, loosely regulated by the federal Interstate Commerce Commission (ICC) and the U.S. Dept. of Transportation.

-Greyhound has various routes passing through Wichita, connecting the city to Topeka, Kansas City, Oklahoma City and Denver.
+Greyhound has various routes, through Wichita, connecting the city to Topeka, Kansas City, Oklahoma City and Denver.
 [2021 NOTE: Deterioriating bus service, nationwide, is making these connections less frequent or reliable, and some may be discontinued.]

 A couple of "slow boat" routes wander through the Kansas countryside connecting many small towns with Wichita.

 Service is generally once daily on any route, and connections must sometimes be made in the wee hours of the night.